 Internal walls

 Repair category 1

 Notes The internal walls were largely covered with decorative finishes.
 Within the limitations of our inspection, no reportable defects were evident.
-During routine decoration, however, some plaster filling/repair maybe required.

-Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread with the exception of some loose/creaking timber panels at upper level, which is considered to be cosmetic in nature.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-No access to the sub-floor area was possible.
-Within the limitations of our inspection, there was no indication to suggest significant defects in this area, although it should be appreciated that as the area was not inspected, no guarantees can be provided in this regard.
+Floors including sub-floors Repair category 1 Notes The flooring was found to be generally level and firm to the tread, with the exception of some loose/creaking panels, which is considered to be cosmetic in nature.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen, utility room and bathroom compartments, revealing the need for further repair and maintenance work.
+Within the limitations of our sub-floor inspection, no reportable defects evident.

-Internal joinery and kitchen fittings Repair category 2 Notes The internal joinery is in keeping with age and character of the subjects, and generally appeared in a fair condition.
-Typical wear is evident to some areas.
-A number of door frames are slightly distorted, which is considered to be due to longstanding settlement/movement.
-The kitchen fittings are dated and worn in places.
-Consideration should be given to upgrading/replacement.
+Internal joinery and kitchen fittings

+Repair category 2

+Notes The internal joinery is original with some wear and tear evident.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+A number of door frames are slightly distorted, which is considered to be due to longstanding settlement/ movement.
+The kitchen fittings are along semi-modern lines and generally appeared in a fair condition, although some wear is evident.
+The utility room fittings are dated and worn in places.

 Chimney breasts and fireplaces

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes The electric appliance was not tested.